Air quality

 Cleaner-burning fuels

-Shell (gas-to-liquids) fuel is a cleaner-burning alternative to diesel which can be used in existing diesel engines without the need for modifications.
+Shell GTL (gas-to-liquids) fuel is a cleaner-burning alternative to diesel which can be used in existing diesel engines without the need for modifications.

 Kroonborg, a maintenance support vessel owned by services company Wagenborg Offshore, is the world’s first offshore vessel to run on GTL.

-We also produce cleaner-burning for use as maritime and land transport fuel.
+We also produce cleaner-burning LNG for use as maritime and land transport fuel.
 LNG as a marine fuel, for example, can reduce sulphur emissions, particulates and nitrogen oxide compared to heavy fuel oil or marine diesel.
 In 2019, Shell Gas & Power Developments B.V. announced a partnership with Qatar Petroleum to expand LNG marine fuel availability around the world and opened our second LNG retail station for trucks in Germany.

 In 2019, we launched Alexia 40, a lubricant to help the performance of ships’ engines as they move to lower-sulphur fuels that comply with the new International Maritime Organisation regulations.